hudamajrashi/Ultrasonic-Sensor/README.md

 The sensor works based on:
 **Sound Wave Reflection (Echo)**

-### How it works:
-- The sensor sends ultrasonic waves
-- The waves hit an object
-- The waves reflect back to the sensor
-- The sensor measures the time taken

 ### Formula:

 Distance = (Speed × Time) / 2

 In Arduino: